rob-linton/publickeyserver/Notes/simple-analysis.md

-# Simple Step-by-Step Guide: How SureDrop Certificate System Works
+# Simple Step-by-Step Guide: How SurePack Certificate System Works

 ## Overview
-SureDrop is like a digital ID card system where users can get unique, secure identities for encrypted communication.
+SurePack is like a digital ID card system where users can get unique, secure identities for encrypted communication.
 Think of it as getting a special passport that only you can use.

 ---